dereneaton/ipyrad/docs/tutorial_intro_cli.rst

     ## you're interested in what more of the loci look like
     ## you can increase the number of lines you ask head for,
     ## e.g. ... | head -n 100
-    gunzip -c iptest_clust_0.85/1A_0.clustS.gz | head -n 28
+    >>> gunzip -c iptest_clust_0.85/1A_0.clustS.gz | head -n 28

 Reads that are sufficiently similar (based on the above sequence similarity threshold) are grouped together in clusters separated by "//".
 For the first cluster below there is clearly one allele (homozygote) and one read with a (simulated) sequencing error.
+This is apparent in the 'size=' field of the two reads for this cluster.
 For the second cluster it seems there are two alleles (heterozygote), and a read with a sequencing error.
 For the third cluster it's a bit harder to say.
 Is this a homozygote with lots of sequencing errors, or a heterozygote with few reads for one of the alleles?

-Thankfully, untangling this mess is what step 4 is all about.
+Thankfully, untangling this mess is what steps 4 and 5 are all about.

 .. parsed-literal::
     >1A_0_1164_r1;size=16;*0
     TGCAGCTATTGCGACAAAAACACGACGGCTTCCGTGGGCACTAGCGTAATTCGCTGAGCCGGCGTAACAGAAGGAGTGCACTGCCACGTGCCCG
     >1A_0_1174_r1;size=1;+1